MarketingProInsider/marketingproinsider/content/posts/blog_49.md

 ## FAQ

 #### What is a YouTube audit?
 A YouTube audit checks how well a channel is doing.
 It looks at the quality of content, how many people watch, and how to improve.
-It finds what's working and what needs work to make the channel better.
+It finds what is working and what needs work to make the channel better.

 #### Why should I conduct a YouTube audit?
 Doing a YouTube audit helps find ways to get better.
 It makes your channel more visible and gets more people to watch.
-It's key to knowing how to make your content better.
+It is key to knowing how to make your content better.

 #### What key metrics should I analyze during my YouTube audit?
 Look at views, watch time, and how well people stick around.
 Also, check likes and comments.
 These show if your content is working and how people are interacting with it.